G. I. Gurdjieff – a powerful and nonconformist spiritual master

 At the heart of the system taught by Gurdjieff are the following ideas:

-• man must become his own master using his own free will and this can only be achieved through a process of self-observation and awareness;
+• man must become his own master using his free will and this can only be achieved through a process of self-observation and awareness;

 This understanding of existence is based on two fundamental laws of the Universe: the Law of Three and the Law of Seven.